What To Do If You Lose a Filling or Crown

 Some lost fillings or crowns cause little discomfort at first, but that does not mean the problem can wait.
 Patients should schedule a dental visit as soon as possible, especially if they notice:

-Sharp tooth pain when biting down, sensitivity to temperature, a rough or broken edge on the tooth, swelling around the gumline, or visible damage to the tooth structure.
+Sharp tooth pain or pain when biting down, sensitivity to temperature, a rough or broken edge on the tooth, swelling around the gumline, or visible damage to the tooth structure.
 These symptoms may indicate that the tooth has become weakened or that decay has spread beneath the old restoration.

 How a general dentist restores the tooth